anonym62371/F458812606D3F73A/README.md

 This repository contains the code and the technical report for the submission "On Efficient 3D Object Retrieval".

+Click [here](https://drive.google.com/drive/folders/1rdTcq4l8zAocfHKIM49-lYpo9-DZKuWi?usp=sharing) to obtain the full datasets and all the experiments.

 ## Requirements

 * Linux environment